Highlights of Portugal and Spain 19 days coach holiday

 Highlights of Portugal and Spain 19 days coach holiday includes:

-Sightseeing city tour in Cordoba, Seville, Granada (Alhambra Palace & Generalife Gardens), Barcelona, Santiago de Compostela, Porto and Lisbon with local guide / Tour Escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast buffet / 10 meals / Visit to a winery with wine tasting in Porto / City taxes in Barcelona, Porto and Lisbon / Travel insurance.
+Transportation by modern air-conditioned coach / English-speaking accompanying guide during the tour / Visits in Lisbon, Cordoba, Seville, Granada (Alhambra Palace and Generalife Gardens), Barcelona, Santiago de Compostela and Porto / Visit to a winery with wine tasting in Porto / Accommodation at 4* hotels / Daily breakfast buffet / 10 dinners / City taxes in Spain and Portugal / Travel insurance.

 Day 1.
 (Wednesday) MADRID – TRUJILLO – LISBON